nathanl/mendel/README.md

 ## Usage

 Create a combiner class that knows how to score combinations of your items.
-Then provide sorted lists of items.
+Then provide lists of items, sorted in ascending value.

 For example: